Bubballoo3/BalyProjectCode/README.md

   ```sh
   addSortingNumbers('inputfilename','resultfilename')
   ```
   Sometimes it is more convenient to read from an original document than to copy-paste into a new input spreadsheet, although it is much more time consuming for the program to read a large spreadsheet compared to one with the one column it needs.
-If you are doing this, you need to find what worksheet the column you need is in, and the column number (starting from 0) that is the one you need.
+If you are doing this, you need to find what worksheet the column you need is in (starting from 0), and the column number (starting from 0) that is the one you need.
 You then type this code into the command line
   ```sh
   addSortingNumbers('inputfilename','resultfilename',worksheetNumber,columnNumber)
   ```
-  where worksheetNumber and columnNumber are both integer values, with the first worksheet being number 1, and the first column being number 0.
+  where worksheetNumber and columnNumber are both integer values, with the first worksheet being number 0, and the first column being number 0.